richafnu/Viva/Viva/glint/setup/glint-order-teams.md

 - 360 survey cycle scheduling

 > [!CAUTION]
-> If a customer purchases additional licenses to remedy the license shortage, it could take up to 24 hours to re-enable survey creation features in the app.
+> If a customer purchases more licenses to remedy the license shortage, it could take up to 24 hours to re-enable survey creation features in the app.

 ## Global Admin purchasing more Viva Glint licenses